-(1) (a) All appointments shall be on 5 year contracts unless there is written agreement to the contrary between the Employer and practitioner.

-- (b) To meet short term exigencies, the Employer may employ a practitioner on a short term contract of up to six months.
-In such cases the practitioner shall not be entitled to receive leave benefits (including leave for public holidays), but shall instead be paid a loading of 25% on the base salary.
-Penalty rates shall be calculated exclusive of the loading. - (2) (a) Each practitioner shall be appointed for a probationary period of six months.
+- (1) (a) All appointments shall be on 5 year contracts unless there is written agreement to the contrary between the Employer and practitioner. - (b) To meet short term exigencies, the Employer may employ a practitioner on a short term contract of up to six months and the practitioner may elect to either: - (i) accrue ordinary leave entitlements; or - (ii) forego all leave benefits (including leave for public holidays) and instead be paid a loading of 25% on the base salary.

+Where payment of the loading is made, all prescribed penalty rates shall be calculated exclusive of the loading.

+- (2) (a) Each practitioner shall be appointed for a probationary period of six months.
 During the probationary period either the Employer or the practitioner may give four weeks notice of termination or resignation of employment or such lesser period as agreed.
 The probationary period shall not apply if the practitioner is appointed for a consecutive term. - (b) Following completion of the probationary period, practitioners shall be subject to regular performance management and may only be terminated by the employer on the grounds of unsatisfactory service or redundancy. - (3) Practitioners shall be provided with a job description stating the relevant duties and responsibilities of the position.
 As a guide, 80% of a practitioners duties shall be allocated to clinical duties (including teaching) and 20% of a practitioner's duties shall be allocated for non-clinical duties.
 "Non-clinical duties" means duties not directly associated with the diagnosis or management of a particular patient.
 They may include administration, attendance at departmental meetings, audit or other quality assurance activities. - (4) There shall be no automatic right of reappointment upon expiry of a contract. - (5) A practitioner who, upon expiry of a fixed term contract, is unsuccessful in seeking a new contract shall be paid a Contract Completion Payment equal to 10% of their final base salary, for each year of the contract, up to a maximum of 5 years.
-No other termination, redundancy or severance payment shall be made except as provided for in this Agreement. - (6) A practitioner with permanent tenure shall not be required to convert to a fixed term contract but may agree to do so. - (7) Subject to subclause (2) any contract of employment including a fixed term contract may be terminated by either the Employer or the practitioner giving not less than 3 months' notice. - (8) In lieu of the giving of the required notice the Employer may pay, or the practitioner may forfeit, as the case may be, salary commensurate with the residual period of notice otherwise required.
-The Employer and the practitioner may agree to a lesser period of notice. - (9) Notwithstanding the other provisions of this clause, the Employer may, without prior notice, dismiss a practitioner for refusal to obey lawful orders or for serious misconduct. - (10) A practitioner who is dismissed may appeal to a Board of Reference if the application is made within one month of the operative date of the dismissal. - (11) A practitioner whose contract of employment expires or is terminated shall be paid all monies due on the payday following the last day of employment.
+No other termination, redundancy or severance payment shall be made except as provided for in this Agreement. - (6) A practitioner with permanent tenure shall not be required to convert to a fixed term contract but may agree to do so. - (7) Subject to sub-clause (2) any contract of employment including a fixed term contract may be terminated by either the Employer or the practitioner giving not less than 3 months' notice. - (8) In lieu of the giving of the required notice the Employer may pay, or the practitioner may forfeit, as the case may be, salary commensurate with the residual period of notice otherwise required.
+The Employer and the practitioner may agree to a lesser period of notice. - (9) Notwithstanding the other provisions of this clause, the Employer may, without prior notice, dismiss a practitioner for refusal to obey lawful orders or for serious misconduct.

+- (10) A practitioner who is dismissed may appeal to a Board of Reference if the application is made within one month of the operative date of the dismissal. - (11) A practitioner whose contract of employment expires or is terminated shall be paid all monies due on the payday following the last day of employment. - (12) Practitioners shall ordinarily be appointed to a locality.
+Without limiting the application of Clause 22 Emergency Mobility, a practitioner so appointed shall not be transferred by the employer pursuant to this Agreement from one locality to another locality without the agreement of the practitioner if such a transfer would reasonably require the practitioner to change their place of residence.

-22. MOBILITY
+22. EMERGENCY MOBILITY